-Actual revenues were approximately 5.2% higher than budgeted amounts in all areas largely resulting from unbudgeted in-kind revenues from professional teaching supplied by the Greek Government.
-Actual expenditures were approximately 5.2% greater than budgeted amounts principally due to the same reasoning regarding unbudgeted in-kind expenses from professional teaching supplied by the Greek Government as well as unbudgeted principal payments on debt.
+Actual revenues were approximately 0.4% lower than budgeted amounts.
+Actual expenditures were approximately 7.6% higher than budgeted amounts principally due to the same reasoning regarding unbudgeted in-kind expenses from professional teaching supplied by the Greek Government as well as unbudgeted principal payments on debt and capital outlay.